Top 25 Tourist Attractions in Ladakh – Leh Ladakh TourPosted by Arun Joshi on Date February 5, 2014

 9. Stok Monastery

 Perched above the Stok Palace, the Stok Monastery that was built by Lama Lhawang Lotus in the 14th century is another remarkable piece of workmanship of the Gelugpa sect.
 The walls within the monastery dilates the paintings that displays the images of Vajrapani, Avalokitesvara, Skayamuni (historical Buddha), Tara (the Saviouress), Nangyalma and Amchi (The Medicine Buddha).
 Further, the Stok Monastery also maintains a library that has 108 volumes of the Buddha’s teachings.
-The popular Stok Guru Tsechu festival, which is held in its vicinity, attracts global tourists for displaying the cultural colours of the Indo-Tibetans.
+The popular Stok Guru Tsechu festival, which is held in its vicinity, attracts global tourists for displaying the cultural colors of the Indo-Tibetans.

 10. Shanti Stupa